rajeshvkothari/oom/Internal/NEW_GIN_README.md

   	To create oran setup for argo-workflow use the steps as follows:

-	 - Create two AWS VMs in the Ohio region with names as follows use the following specifications and SSH it using putty by using cciPrivateKey:
+	 - Create two AWS VMs in the Ohio region with names as follows. use the following specifications and SSH it using putty by using cciPrivateKey:

 	 	  ```sh
 		  VM1 Name: ric Server